 Breakfast on race day could be:

 • Oatmeal with raisins, banana, sugar or syrup.

 • Bread with honey and a piece of fruit.

-• Drink 1 – 1½ liter of water It doesn’t have to be energy drink if you have extra sugar in your breakfast.
+• Drink 1 – 1½ liter of water It doesn’t have to be an energy drink if you have extra sugar in your breakfast.

-• A cup of coffee is a good idea so you can get on the toilet before race start.
+• A cup of coffee is a good idea so you can get on the toilet before the race start.

-Don’t drink too much an hour before the race, because the water will disturb your stomach and you should urinate shortly after race start.
+Don’t drink too much an hour before the race, because the water will disturb your stomach and you should urinate shortly after the race start.
 Many have extra pee cravings due to nervousness.

 Unless you are a top-elite runner, you need to consume energy during a marathon.

-Remember: You only have carbohydrate depots in the body for a 1 -1½ hours of running.
+Remember: You only have carbohydrate depots in the body for 1 -1½ hours of running.
 If you completely empty your carbohydrate depots, you hit the “wall” so you need to intake energy during the race before this happens and also keep a proper pace during all the race.

 It requires training absorbing 3 gels per hour.
 So, if you do not know for sure how much you can consume, try for example 2 per hour.
-It is probably too much for most people, and you would much rather be without sugar than have stomach ache and dehydrate.
+It is probably too much for most people, and you would much rather be without sugar than have stomach aches and dehydrate.